dionenak/RSS-API-Project/README.md

   - the `controller` folder including functionality used inside routes, regarding creating and updating feed.
 - `config` folder includes a file with the default parameters that can be accessed throughout the repository.
 - In `package.json`, you can find project related information, such as name and dependencies.
-- Folder `lib` includes the transpiled javascript files coming from the corresponding typescript files.
+- Folder `lib` does not exist but **will be** created.
+It will include the transpiled javascript files coming from the corresponding typescript files.

 ### <u>How to run the server</u>